EricMFink/ProfessionalResponsibility/_outlines/Conflicts.md

 >
 > (1) the representation of one client will be directly adverse to another client; or
 >
-> (2) there is a significant risk that the representation of one or more clients will be materially limited by the lawyer’s responsibilities to another client, a former client or a third person or a by personal interest of the lawyer.
+> (2) there is a significant risk that the representation of one or more clients will be materially limited by the lawyer's responsibilities to another client, a former client or a third person or a by personal interest of the lawyer.

 ### Directly Adverse